tuomasi/tuomasi.github.io/_posts/2015-07-06-on-this-site.md

 2. **Sharing**

-	At the same time I intend to share my experiences and thoughts on all those things I deem worth sharing.
+	At the same time I intend to share, next to information about myself in the form of a CV or portfolio, my experiences and thoughts on all those things I deem worth sharing.
 This might include life lessons, travel reports or general ideas and questions.

 3. **Connect**

 	Lastly, and maybe even most importantly, I would be happy if you find the time to contact me.
+After all, I believe it is the interaction with others that makes us human beings and that allows us to gain the most valuable insights.

 Enjoy your stay and have a good day!